About Scroll View Programming

 To support paging mode, no subclassing or delegation is required.
 You simply specify the content size and enable paging mode.
 You can implement most paging applications using only three subviews, thereby saving memory space and increasing performance.

-Before reading this guide, read iOS App Programming Guide to understand the basic process for developing iOS applications.
+Before reading this guide, read App Programming Guide for iOS to understand the basic process for developing iOS applications.
 Also consider reading View Controller Programming Guide for iOS for general information about view controllers, which are frequently used in conjunction with scroll views.

 How to Use This Document